 6.1 General

 Clause 6 contains specific analysis for the Python programming language about the possible presence of vulnerabilities as described in ISO/IEC 24772-1:2024 and provides specific avoidance mechanisms for Python.
-This section mirrors ISO/IEC 24772-1:2024 Clause 6 in that the vulnerability “Type system [IHN]” is found in 6.2 of ISO/IEC 24772-1:2024, and Python specific avoidance mechanisms are found in 6.2 “Type system [IHN]” in this document.
+This section mirrors ISO/IEC 24772-1:2024 Clause 6.
+For example, "Type system [IHN]" is found in 6.2 of ISO/IEC 24772-1:2024, and Python specific avoidance mechanisms are found in 6.2 "Type system [IHN]" in this document.

 Note that the avoidance mechanisms provided in this document apply to Python as specified in the Python 3.12 documentation.
 Python is extended by several commonly used libraries that can have behaviours different from those documented by the Python standard.
 This document does not address these additional libraries.